KHB1698/khb1698.github.io/_pages/about.md

 [**Global and local spatio-temporal encoder for 3D human pose estimation**](https://ieeexplore.ieee.org/abstract/document/10269070)

 Yong Wang\*, **Hongbo Kang\*✉️**, Doudou Wu, Wenming Yang, Longbin Zhang

+**Abstract:** Transformers have been used for 3D human pose estimation with excellent performance; however, most transformers focus on encoding the global spatio-temporal correlation of all joints in the human body and there are few studies on the local Spatio-temporal correlation of each joint in the human body.
+In this article, we propose a Global and Local Spatio-Temporal Encoder (GLSTE) to model the Spatio-temporal correlation.
+Specifically, a Global Spatial Encoder (GSE) and a Global Temporal Encoder (GTE) are constructed to capture the global spatial information of all joints in a single frame and the global temporal information of all frames, respectively.
+A Local Spatio-Temporal Encoder (LSTE) is constructed to capture the spatial and temporal information of each joint in the local N frames.
+Furthermore, we propose a parallel attention module with weight sharing to better incorporate spatial and temporal information into each node simultaneously.

 IEEE Transactions on Multimedia, 2023